 Under the provisions of GASB Statement No. 75, a Schedule of the District's Proportionate Share of the Net OPEB Liability and District Contributions for RHIA and RHIS, and a Schedule of Changes in the District's Total OPEB Liability and Related Ratios for OPEB is included in the Required Supplementary Information.

-Schedule of Changes in the District's Total OPEB Liability and Related Ratios- RHIS Last 10 Fiscal Years 1
+SCHOOL DISTRICT NO.1J, MULTNOMAH COUNTY, OREGON Required Supplementary Information Schedule of Changes in the District's Total OPEB Liability and Related Ratios- RHIS Last 10 Fiscal Years 1 (amounts expressed in thousands)

 Total OPEB Liability